-- 1. Qualified 2019 disaster distributions received as a beneficiary (other than a surviving spouse). - 2.
+- Qualified 2019 disaster distributions received as a beneficiary (other than a surviving spouse). - 2.
 Required minimum distributions. - 3.
 Any distribution (other than from an IRA) that is one of a series of substantially equal periodic payments made (at least annually) for: - a.
 A period of 10 years or more, - b.
 Your life or life expectancy, or - c.
 The joint lives or joint life expectancies of you and your beneficiary.

 Eligible retirement plan.
-An eligible retirement plan can be any of the following.
+For tax year 2023, an eligible retirement plan can be any of the following.

-- A qualified pension, profit-sharing, or stock bonus plan (including a 401(k) plan).

-- A qualified annuity plan.

-- A tax-sheltered annuity contract.

-- A governmental section 457 deferred compensation plan.

-- A traditional, SEP, SIMPLE, or Roth IRA.
+- A qualified pension, profit-sharing, or stock bonus plan (including a 401(k) plan). - A qualified annuity plan. - A tax-sheltered annuity contract. - A governmental section 457 deferred compensation - A traditional, traditional SEP, traditional SIMPLE, Roth, Roth SEP, or Roth SIMPLE IRA.